 Taking a break from modern and contemporary architecture, Seoul also has one of the most beautiful palace complexes in Korea.
 The Gyeongbokgung palace once housed over four hundred buildings within its vaguely rectangular perimeter walls, but during the Japanese invasions, most of it was destroyed or burned down.
 In an effort to symbolically destroy the Korean pride, the Japanese used this palace and converted it into a police interrogation and torture centre, and hence made a lot of changes to the original complex.
 The front gate was moved to the east, destroying the north-south geometry.
 All these things that shaped the Korean history can be clearly seen today and make the palace a must-see.

 14. Seocho Garak Tower East (SGT

 Inaugurated in 2011 and inspired by the shapes found in traditional Korean arts and crafts, the SG tower is designed by Het Architecten Consort.
 The tower’s contours create a wave like façade.
 This makes the building stand out, as compared to the orthogonal neighbouring structures.

-At 555 metres, The Lotte International Tower is the 5th highest builidng in the world and the highest building in South Korea.
-Completed in 2017, the 123 floor high tower draws inspiration from traditional Korean art forms (like calligraphy and ceramics).
+At 555 metres, The Lotte International Tower is the 5th highest building in the world and the highest building in South Korea.
+Completed in 2017 by Korean architects, the 123 floor high tower draws inspiration from traditional Korean art forms (like calligraphy and ceramics).
 The structure has a tapered profile that rises in a sleek straight form.
 This creates a sharp contrast with the city’s mountainous topography.
 The tower includes variety of spaces like retail spaces, offices, luxury hotel, an “officetel”, restaurants etc. On a cloudy day, if one goes on the top floors of the building, you will actually feel like you’re among the clouds!